keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 Why I was working, how I was working, what I was working on, and who I was working with were not providing me with a healthy working environment.

-{% include type/question.html, content: "If I still love web development and I still enjoy building products with and for other people, how can I change my circumstances to avoid anxiety and burnout?" %}
+{% include type/question.html, content: "If I still love web development and I enjoy building products with and for other people, how can I change my circumstances to avoid anxiety and burnout?" %}

 Asking this question helped me _flip the script_.